mnzaki/pomodoro.sh/README.md

 A simple bash script to prompt you to use the pomodoro system.
 It writes a log to the local dir and opens your editor to edit the logs after every pomodoro.

+## Requirements
+Make sure that `xmessage` is installed.
+On Arch Linux it's in the `xorg-xmessage` package.

 ## Usage

 ```bash